CTreffOS/mastodon/about.md

 * We do not tolerate racsim, sexism, abuse, and their endorsement.
 * We do not tolerate discrimination of sexes, genders or sexual minorities.
 * We do not tolerate violent nationalist propaganda, Nazi symbolism or promoting the ideology of National Socialism.
-* We do not tolerate harassment, including brigading, dogpiling, or any other form of contact with a user who has stated that they do not wish to be contacted.
+* We do not tolerate contact with a user who has stated that they do not wish to be contacted.
 * We do not tolerate mobbing, including name-calling, intentional misgendering or deadnaming.
-* We do not tolerate sexual content, depiction of violence or fraud
+* We do not tolerate sexual content, depiction of violence or fraud.
-* We do not tolerate bots, which interact with users, who have not agree to this interaction
+* We do not tolerate bots, which interact with users, who have not agree to this interaction.
 * Actions intended to damage this instance or its performance may lead to immediate account suspension.
 * Content that is illegal in Germany will be deleted and may lead to immediate account suspension.